 Step 4: Now, you can send a file attachment in the subject.

-Step 5: Tap there and hold for a second till you will see an option to add an image/ video or an option for changing text style and size.
+Step 5: Tap there and hold for a second until you see an option to add an image/ video or change text style and size.
 Scroll to the right to tap on the arrow icon on the pop-up option.

-Step 6: Next, Tap on add Attachment for choose/ Browse desired file, Weight for upload file to Mail.
+Step 6: Next, Tap on Add Attachment to choose/ Browse the desired file, Weight to upload the file to Mail.

 Step 7: Once, you’re done!

-You can send an email with an attachment to the Mail app on your iPhone, iPad, or iPod Touch.
+You can email an attachment to the Mail app on your iPhone, iPad, or iPod Touch.

 Apple didn’t say how much size file you can send/ upload in Mail like Gmail has a maximum of 25MB.

-Thanks, Apple for giving such an improved and very needed update in the Mail App for send/ Add attachments in Mail from iOS devices iPhone, iPad pro, and all iPads.)
+Thanks, Apple, for giving such an improved and very-needed update in the Mail App to sending/Add attachments in Mail from iOS devices iPhone, iPad Pro, and all iPads.)